Ruins of Adventure

 9 Rauthlek is the magical language of illusionists (as noted above).
 However, unlike illusionists, the people of Nimbral have developed Rauthlek into a fully developed spoken language, covering topics both magical and mundane.

 Like other Proficiencies, each language that a character knows has a proficiency score.
-This is typically equal to the character’s Intelligence score, but may be improved by spending additional proficiency slots and subject to other modifiers.
+This is typically equal to the character’s Knowledge score, but may be improved by spending additional proficiency slots and subject to other modifiers.
 The guidelines below can give you an idea of what level of communication your character is capable of.
 The GM may also call for proficiency checks for using a known language under certain circumstances.